awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    If you deploy your cluster using either `eksctl` or the AWS CLI, then the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons are deployed\.
 You can migrate the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons that are deployed with your cluster to Amazon EKS add\-ons\.
 For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.

-1. \(Optional\) If you haven’t already done so, you can enable Prometheus metrics for your cluster\.
+1. \(Optional\) If you haven't already done so, you can enable Prometheus metrics for your cluster\.
 For more information, see [Create a scraper](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-collector-how-to.html#AMP-collector-create) in the *Amazon Managed Service for Prometheus User Guide*\.

 1. If you enabled Prometheus metrics, you must set up your `aws-auth` `ConfigMap` to give the scraper in\-cluster permissions\.
 For more information, see [Configuring your Amazon EKS cluster](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-collector-how-to.html#AMP-collector-eks-setup) in the *Amazon Managed Service for Prometheus User Guide*\.